MaazMS/python/correlation/basic_correlation_concept_doc/concept_of_correation.md

 **Note**
 1. That the correlation of a variable with itself is 1.
 For that reason all the diagonal values are 1.

 Methods for correlation
 1. `Pearson’s` coefficient measures linear correlation.
 2. `Spearman` and `Kendall` coefficients compare the ranks of data.

+example of positive correlation between rice cost and quantity in kg.

 what is `NaN` ?.
 In pandas, a missing value is denoted by NaN.